How to use the dropdown block

 When to use

-Use the dropdown block to let your respondents select one item from a dropdown list with choices you give them.
+Use the dropdown block to let your respondents select one item from a dropdown list with choices you provide them.

 Are you looking for a dropdown question type in which the respondent also can search and select multiple options?
 Please have a look at the dropdown (multi-select) block.

 How to use